ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 ## Upcoming Feature
 <br>

-- I am working on to make it into two options.
+- I am working on it so that it can be played in two ways.
-- First will be play against computer.
+- Firstly player can against computer.
-- And the second the the existing multiplayer.
+- Secondly the the existing multiplayer game.

 ## How to Play
 <br>